Former university professor of marketing and communications, Sallie is an independent publisher and marketing communications consultant.

 Galileo's rebelliousness can be seen, among many other things, in:

 - His opposition to the belief that the Earth was the center of the universe.
 His disagreement with the Catholic church on this matter is believed by many to have become the beginning of the trend toward separation of, and conflict between, religion and science.
 But Galileo did not see his views as being in opposition to biblical Scripture.
 Rather, he saw the Church's views as misconstruing the meaning of certain Scripture by interpreting, literally, what was written.
 For example, Ecclesiastes 1:5 states, "And the sun rises and sets and returns to its place."
-Since the sun does not physically rise and set, Galileo's might have argued that this wording is "figurative" and should not be taken literally.
+Since the sun does not physically rise and set, Galileo might have argued that this wording is "figurative" and should not be taken literally.

 - His opposition to the belief that the surface of the moon was smooth and that it glowed from its own light.
-Galileo argued, against widely held beliefs to the contrary, that the moon reflected light from another source, and that it had peaks, valleys and craters.
+Galileo argued, against widely held beliefs to the contrary, that the moon reflected light from another source, and that it had peaks, valleys, and craters.

-- His being at odds with those who revered the beliefs of the ancient Greek scientist, Aristotle.
+- Being at odds with those who revered the beliefs of the ancient Greek scientist, Aristotle.
 When he became a university professor, Galileo set out to disprove one of Aristotle's most widely believed theories involving gravity and motion.
 Ultimately, this act caused Galileo to lose a job he loved for daring to think differently from other academicians.

 - His choice to have children out of wedlock.
-Although he received much of his early childhood education at a Jesuit monastery, Galileo never married, but he ived with a woman who bore him three children.
+Although he received much of his early childhood education at a Jesuit monastery, Galileo never married, but he lived with a woman who bore him three children.

 Enough said?
 Yes.
 During his lifetime, professionally and personally, Galileo was indeed a rebel.

-The "Father of Modern Science"
+Galileo: The "Father of Modern Science"

 Galileo Galilei, son of Vincenzo and Guilia Galilei, was born in Pisa, Italy, on February 15, 1564.
 A man who became a noted physicist, mathematician, astronomer, and philosopher, today Galileo is revered, by many, as the "Father of modern science."